What is a “synod”?

 In the Evangelical Lutheran Church in America (ELCA), a synod is a district, usually geographic, which coordinates the work of congregations within its territory.
 There are 65 synods in the ELCA, each of which elects a bishop who not only serves his or her synod but also the whole ELCA, meeting regularly in gatherings of the Conference of Bishops.
 Click here to view a map of the ELCA synods.

 Who is the bishop of the South Dakota Synod?
 How can I contact the bishop’s office?

 The bishop is the Rev. Constanze Hagmaier, who was elected to a six-year term at the South Dakota Synod Assembly in June 2019.
 You may contact Bishop Hagmaier at:

 Sioux Falls, SD 57197

-Whom do I contact if I’m interested in Ordained Ministry, Associate in Ministry, or Diaconal Ministry?
+Whom do I contact if I’m interested in becoming a Pastor or Deacon in the ELCA?

 Visit our Candidacy page for complete information and links.